HeyPouya/AndroidAppUpdater/README.md

 ```

 ## Kotlin DSL
 This library also supports DSL.
-To use it, add the required dependency.
+To use it, add the required dependency first.

 ### Adding Stores in DSL